Powermatic Cigarette Machine: What You Need to Know FESSONLINE Guide

 • A flip-top or hinged lid that closes securely without crushing the cigarettes inside

-• Enough capacity for at least a half-day supply so you are not refilling constantly
+• Enough capacity for at least a half-day supply

-• Material that does not transfer odors or chemicals to the tobacco inside
+• Material that does not transfer odors or chemicals to the tobacco

 Frequently Asked Questions

-No, Powermatic machines work with most standard cigarette tube brands including Gambler, Premier, and Zen.
+Do you need a specific brand of tubes?
+No. Powermatic machines work with most standard cigarette tube brands including Gambler, Premier, and Zen.
 The main thing to match is tube length to your nozzle setting.
-Using 84mm tubes with a 100mm nozzle setting, or the reverse, produces a cigarette that is either loose at the tip or splits at the seam when you try to remove it from the nozzle.
+Using the wrong length produces a cigarette that is either loose at the tip or difficult to remove from the nozzle.

 Back to blog